matloff/fastStat/README.md

 (ML) algorithms, a major application of statistics has been prediction.
 In this lesson, we set the stage for discussing prediction.

-Say we are predicting a scalar Y from (a possibly vector-valued) X.  Let p(X) denote our prediction.
+Say we are predicting a scalar Y from (a typically vector-valued) X.  Let p(X) denote our prediction.
 Classically, we wish to minimize the Mean Squared Prediction Error,